 My experience with death over the years has allowed me to be more comfortable with it.
 It’s no longer taboo or a word to whisper or tap dance around.
 I now find cemeteries incredibly peaceful.
 I understand the process of dying and what happens to the body.
 I have wider acceptance of what happens when our souls leave our earthly bodies.
 And most, most, most importantly, I now understand that death is the key to living.
 Each time I saw a young life end, I died to myself a little more and acknowledged in an undeniable way that my life is not really my own.

-With so much experience behind me, I know the initial shock is normal, when your mind truly can’t compute the news that a loved one has died.
+Experience has shown me the initial shock is normal, when your mind truly can’t compute the news that a loved one has died.
 I know the strange things our minds and bodies are capable of in the following minutes, days, months and even years of processing and grieving.
 And I know that some day, we will be able to see things a little differently because of our loss.
-Don’t get me wrong.
-Pain sucks.
-Heartache is worse than delivery without an epidural.
+Don’t get me wrong, pain sucks.
+Grief can be worse than delivery without an epidural.
 Death tortures your ego and wrecks your body.
 IT HURTS in every way possible.
 But you begin to find comfort in recognizing how your loved one so deeply impacted the world.
 You can start to see how they saw things, how they processed the world, what they loved, and what hurt them the most.
 Maybe it’s most accurately described by the adage, “you don’t appreciate it until it’s gone.”
 It’s almost as if you see things clearer and continue learning from them after they’re gone from this world.
 And this helps you grow.
 The pain felt when someone dies is a gateway to deeper spirituality and greater appreciation for the people and opportunities in our lives.
 It is an invitation to ask more, seek more, and live more.

 “Grief is love’s souvenir.
 It’s our proof that we once loved.
 Grief is the receipt we wave in the air that says to the world: Look!
 Love was once mine.
 I love well.
 Here is my proof that I paid the price.”